lrochetta/reframe/README.md

 ## Installation

-By far the easiest way to install the Reframe server is to use docker.
+By far the easiest way to install the LeapTable server is to use docker.

 ```sql
 wget https://raw.githubusercontent.com/peterwnjenga/aigent/main/docker-compose.yaml